-Eating meals and snacks with plenty of protein can keep you feeling full and less likely to crave unhealthy foods.
+Eating meals and snacks with plenty of protein can keep you feeling full and less likely to crave unhealthy foods when traveling.
 Try to have at least one protein source at every meal and choose protein-rich snacks like nuts, hummus, hormone-free beef or turkey jerky, a hard-boiled egg or cheese.

 8. Drink Plenty of Water

 Drinking enough water on your road trip is vital for staying healthy and feeling good.
 Water helps with digestion, fights fatigue and can prevent headaches caused by dehydration.
 Bring a supply of water bottles or fill re-usable water containers and keep them easily accessible throughout your trip.